liefkeannabelle/task_tackler_frontend/process_docs/backend/ListCreationConcept.md

   /**
    * @action addTask
    *
-   * Adds a task to a specified list.
-The task is initially marked as 'incomplete'
-   * and assigned an order number that places it at the end of the current list.
+   * Adds a task to a specified list and assigns an order number that places it at the end of the current list.
    *
    * @param {object} params - The action arguments.
    * @param {List} params.list - The ID of the list to add the task to.